faith31434/clarusway-aws-devops-workshop/devops/hands-on/terraform/terraform-01-basic-operations/README.md

 ```

-- Go to the `dev/vpc` folder and run the command belove.
+- Go to the `dev/vpc` folder and run the command below.

 ```bash
 terraform init